xingdom/chameleon-llms/README.md

-# chameleon-llms
+# Chameleon LLMs Artifacts

-This repository contains the software and data artifacts for our paper Chameleon LLMs: User Personas Influence Chatbot Personality Shifts.
+This repository contains the experiment artifacts for our paper Chameleon LLMs: User Personas Influence Chatbot Personality Shifts.